How to Remove a Name from a Mortgage | No Refinancing

 If the amount of debt you carry makes this unworkable and you don’t have immediate access to enough cash to cover the total loan balance, you may find that your only viable alternatives are either mortgage refinancing or selling the property to settle the remaining amount.

-For those who are still wondering how to remove someone from a mortgage without refinancing, there is one final option.
-But it’s risky and should only be used as a last resort.
+If you’re still wondering how to remove someone from a mortgage without refinancing, there is one final option, but it’s risky and should only be used as a last resort.

 You and your ex can agree to both stay on the mortgage.